meetbryce/unify/docs/SQL_LANGUAGE.md

 ## Writing to connected systems

-    export <schema>.<table> to [adapter] 'file name'|expr ["overwrite"|"append"]
+    export <schema>.<table> to [connector] 'file name'|expr ["overwrite"|"append"]

-This will export all rows of the indicated table to the connected system specified by the "adapter" name.
+This will export all rows of the indicated table to the connected system specified by the "connector" name.
 Only certain connected systems support exporting data.
 Use the "overwrite" option to allow overwriting an existing file and its contents.
 Use the "append" option to append to any existing file.

     export hubspot.orders to s3 '/bucket1/order.csv'